• AARP Driving Course

 The Erie County Department of Motor Vehicles is at the Town Hall every Thursday at the Town Hall from 10:00 a.m. to 3:00 p.m. (unless it is a holiday or a snow day).

-The E-Waste Collection Site at the Concord Town Hall will be closing as of November 1st, 2017.
+The E-Waste Collection Site at the Concord Town Hall is now closed.
 Please do not drop off items; anyone caught dropping off items will be prosecuted.
-The Town of Concord is be making a decision in Spring 2018 about future E-Waste collection.
 Senator Patrick Gallivan's Office does schedule E-Waste Collection Events.
 His office can be contacted at (716) 656-8544.
 Also Erie County Planning & Development has information about E-Waste available on their website: Erie County Recycling.
 Erie County Planning & Development telephone number is (716) 858-6800.

 Flu Shots were already given out at the Concord Senior Center.
 You will need to make other arrangements to get a flu shot this year.